 Scallops and their shells have a history as a symbol of good luck and as a symbol of femininity.
 They were sold to visitors for good health when visiting the tomb of St. Jacob in Santiago de Compostela, a popular place even today.

-Scallops are scientifically proven to increase sexual function in men and keep sexual levels increased over time.
+Scallops are scientifically proven to increase sexual function in men and keep sexual levels increasing over time.
 (Read more on the scientific study that helps support this centuries-old claim.)
 In Asian countries, scallops are believed to increase male potency.
-They are also good sources of nutrients including Omega-3 and Omega-6 polyunsaturated fatty acids.
+They are also good sources of nutrients including omega-3 fatty acids.